 Emerald Ash Borer

-On Sept.
-23, 2013, City of Boulder Forestry staff detected an ash tree in northeast Boulder near the intersection of 30th Street and Iris Avenue, suspected of having been killed by emerald ash borer (EAB), a federally quarantined tree pest.
+Boulder is the first location where emerald ash borer (EAB) has been found in Colorado.
+City of Boulder forestry staff identified an ash tree in northeast Boulder near the intersection of 30th Street and Iris Avenue, on Sept.
+23, 2013, suspected of having been killed by EAB, a federally quarantined tree pest.
 Insects collected from the tree were submitted to the USDA Systematic Entomology Laboratory where the insect’s identity was officially confirmed.
-Boulder is the first location where this insect has been found in Colorado.

 There are approximately 38,000 city park and public street rights-of-way trees under the jurisdiction of Parks and Recreation Urban Forestry; approximately 4,800 are ash trees (12.6% of the public tree population).
 The 2013 United States Forest Service Metro Denver Urban Forest Assessment Report estimates there are 616,000 trees total in Boulder with an appraised value of $1.2 billion; there are an estimated 92,000 ash trees on private property within city limits.